Saksham-Gupta-24/Wildlife-Sanctuary/README.md

 # Mini Project Using Data structures in C
-## The title of the project is "Wild Sanctuary".
+## The title of the project is "Wild Sanctuary"

 WILDLIFE SANCTUARY is a place where plants and animals species are protected.
 Where they can live safely.
 They will get the proper environment to live there.
 They will